Biohacking Cognitive Performance: A Systematic Guide to Evidence-Based Brain Optimization

 3. Sustained attention baseline: Set a timer and maintain focus on one task for 25 minutes without distraction.
 Record pass or fail.
 This measures your baseline attention span without interventions.

 4. Sleep data baseline: Use your phone’s default sleep tracking or download Sleep Cycle (free version).
 Record your average sleep duration and consistency score for a week.
-Consistency matters more than total hours – +/- 15 minutes is excellent; +/- 90 minutes is poor.
+Consistency matters more than total hours, where +/- 15 minutes is excellent and +/- 90 minutes is poor.

 5. Subjective clarity baseline: Rate your “mental clarity right now” on a 1-10 scale.
 It is subjective and imperfect, but it tracks something real about how your brain feels.

-N-of-1 experiment: A clinical trial design applied to a single subject, where the individual serves as both the experimental and control group across alternating conditions.
-In biohacking, the N-of-1 approach means testing one variable at a time against your own personal baseline rather than comparing to population averages.
-This approach accounts for individual genetic variation in response to interventions.
+N-of-1 experiment: A trial design applied to a single subject, where the individual serves as both the experimental and control group across alternating conditions.
+In biohacking, the N-of-1 approach means testing one variable against your own baseline rather than comparing to population averages.

 Measurement is the foundation of real biohacking.
 Without baseline data, you cannot know whether improvements are real or imagined.
 You are essentially running a single-subject N-of-1 experiment on yourself.